Applelo/SwitchSD2Vita/README.md

 Yes.
 Just install this homebrew to manage your plugin installation.

 ### How to disable the SD2Vita plugin
-Just use uninstall option to disable the plugin.
+Just use uninstall option and reboot your vita to disable the plugin.

 ### Can I use without SD2Vita card?
 No. Why?
 Because...
 Ok :)